bixb922/crank-organ/doc-software/README.md

 See [WiFi Capabilities](#wifi-capabilities)

-You also can change the passwords editing config.json on your PC and then uploading the file with mpremote.
+You also can change any passwords editing config.json on your PC and then uploading the file with mpremote.
+After the next reboot, passwords will appear encrypted.

 ## Power management settings